sarnold/foss-2017-presentations/scale/handson_iot.rst

 library (of which there are several).
 In order to build anything "fancy" you also need a Software Development Kit (or SDK).
 Sometimes you can live with either the compiler runtime and/or libc, but a good set of libraries with documented interfaces is always a Good Thing.
-Depending on the target arch there is almost always a vendor SDK and probably open source alternatives.
+Depending on the target board there is typically a vendor SDK several open source alternatives.

-You should always do your homework (for a real project) or just pick one and try it and see...

 * `AVR-Ada Blog`_ by Tero Koskinen